siliconsniffer/zmk-keyboard-hexaboard/README.md

+> [!NOTE]
+> This project (and this repo) is still WIP.

 # ZMK Module Template

 This repository contains a template for a ZMK module, as it would most frequently be used.

 ## Usage